gersteinlab/retrodup/README.md

 # Retrodup

-An intergated retroduplication caller based on 1) exon-exon junction and 2) discordant reads Please refer to /*Landscape and Variation of Novel Retroduplications in 26 Human Populations*/.
+An integrated retroduplication caller based on 1) exon-exon junction and 2) discordant reads

+Please refer to /*Landscape and Variation of Novel Retroduplications in 26 Human Populations*/.